bbauska/W3Cx-5of5/README.md

   alt="JSBin live coding." />
 </p>

-In this lesson, I will show you how to try and tweak the HTML example from the Web page, the one from the course.
+<p>In this lesson, I will show you how to try and tweak the HTML example
+from the Web page, the one from the course.</p>

-I propose first to show you two online tools that are very practical for editing some HTML, CSS and JavaScript code, and seeing in real time the result of your modifications.
+<p>I propose first to show you two online tools that are very practical for
+editing some HTML, CSS and JavaScript code, and seeing in real time the result of your modifications.</p>

-In the second time, I will show you how to use the regular source code editor for editing HTML5 files directly on your hard disk.
+<p>In the second time, I will show you how to use the regular source code
+editor for editing HTML5 files directly on your hard disk.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 36. jsbin template and my home page (32) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">